microsoft/terminal/CONTRIBUTING.md

 ## Thank you

 Thank you in advance for your contribution!
+Don't be sad if your contribution/pull request was not accepted because of a certain issue.
+You will still be able to contribute in the future.
+We still appreciate you taking time to ensure the best for this project!
 Now, [what's next on the list](https://github.com/microsoft/terminal/labels/Help%20Wanted)? 😜